dome9/cloud-supervisor2/README.md

 Skip down to 'Outside of Dome9'

 #### Multi
-In multi account mode, the function will run in the local account but will also try to assume a role into another account if the event was from a different one.
+In multi account mode, the function will run in the local account but will also try to assume a role into another account if the event was from a different account than the one the function is running in.
 Each account that will have remediation actions will need a cross-account role to the master account.

 Setup for Multi-account mode:
 - Update deployment_cft.yaml (ACCOUNT_MODE: 'single') to 'multi'